New York State Sexual Harassment Prevention Requirements Finalized

 - Includes a complaint form

-- Includes a procedure for the timely and confidential investigation of complaints that ensures due process for all parties
+- Includes a procedure for the timely and confidential investigation of complaints that ensure due process for all parties

 - Informs employees of their rights of redress and all available forums for resolving sexual harassment complaints administratively and judicially